sjaakjules/Vault-Megafauna/characters.regnans.1-living-regnans.md

 updated: 1642764689063
 created: 1642566011430
 ---
 The first character in the story is a living 500 year old tree in the Styx valley.
-This stand of trees have survived disturbances including [[fire|event.fire]] and [[land clearing|event.land-clearing]].
+This stand of trees have survived disturbances including [[fire|events.fire]] and [[land clearing|events.land-clearing]].

 ![](assets/images/styx/IMG_6681-Pano-Edit.jpg)